 30. You’re Doing It Wrong.

-Keep your head up, parents, and no matter who you hear these unnecessary comments from, don’t let them or their words get the best of you.
+Keep your head up, parents.
+No matter who makes these unnecessary comments, don’t let them or their words get the best of you.
 If you do things your way, you can’t go wrong.